- What is Identity Theft

 Secure Access and Verifying User Authenticity:

-Access ID and password - In order to access Alliance Bank of Arizona's online banking, you must enter an access ID and password.
+User ID and password - In order to access Alliance Bank of Arizona's online banking, you must enter a User ID and password.

 Alliance Bank of Arizona allows you to choose a "Nickname" for each of your accounts.
 For example, Checking, Payroll, Money Market, etc.